XRPLF/xrpl-dev-portal/content/concepts/consensus-network/amendments/known-amendments.md

 | Default Vote (Latest stable release) | No |
 | Pre-amendment functionality retired? | No |

 This amendment fixes a bug in the [NonFungibleTokensV1][] amendment code where NFTs could be traded for negative amounts of money.
-Without this fix, users could place and accept an offer to buy or sell an NFT for a negative amount of money, which resulted in the person "buying" the NFT also receiving money from the "seller".
+Without this fix, users could place and accept an offer to buy or sell a `NFToken` for a negative amount of money, which resulted in the person "buying" the NFT also receiving money from the "seller".
 With this amendment, NFT offers for negative amounts are considered invalid.

 This amendment has no effect unless the [NonFungibleTokensV1][] amendment is enabled.
 To avoid bugs, all the NFT-related amendments should be enabled together using [NonFungibleTokensV1_1][].